semiwaker/TTGraph/README.md

 A node links to other node with a `NodeIndex` in TTGraph, which is in fact weak typed as any variant in the node enum can be pointed by the NodeIndex.

 For debug reason, an optional link type check can be added with `link_type!{ #var.#field : #var, ... }`.
 When a transaction is committed, all changes which be checked.
 Panics if a NodeIndex points to the wrong enum variant.

-Link type can also be a group. *If the name of a group and the name of a variant conflicts, it is treated as a group.*

 Feature `debug` is required.
 Otherwise all checks are skipped.